Brilliant

 In short

-Brilliant — Interactive STEM learning with an AI tutor for math, coding, and science.
-Best for Students in grades 5-12 wanting to build strong STEM intuition, Lifelong learners refreshing math or coding fundamentals, Homeschoolers seeking an engaging, structured STEM curriculum.
+Brilliant — Interactive math and coding lessons with the Koji AI tutor.
+Best for Students in grades 5-12 who need interactive math and coding practice, Lifelong learners refreshing math, statistics, or Python fundamentals, Homeschoolers wanting a structured, accredited STEM supplement.
 Free to start; paid plans from $24.99/mo.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.

-87 mentions across 6 sources (Hacker News, Product Hunt, App Store, Stack Overflow, GitHub, Lemmy).
+87 mentions across 6 sources (Hacker News, Product Hunt, App Store, Stack Overflow, GitHub, Lemmy) · researched Jul 2, 2026.

 21% positive79% critical